walkersbaldspot/walkersbaldspot.github.io/README.md

 # walkersbaldspot.github.io

-Chronicling the adventures of Scott Walker's Bald Spot as it fights for truth, just and the American way
+Chronicling the adventures of Scott Walker's Bald Spot as it fights for truth, justice and the American way